by Andrea M. Darcy

 Don’t forget that you don’t marry your therapist!
 If you try a counsellor or psychotherapist and they aren’t right for you, you have every right to be honest with them and then try someone else.

-Terminology aside, what really matters is that you get the support you need and make that first step of booking an appointment with a therapist with Harley Therapy’s London clinics.
+Time to get the support you need?
+Book an appointment now with our renowned team at Harley Therapy’s London clinics.
 If you are based outside of London or would like online counselling, you can visit our sister site harleytherapy.com to find and book a registered, professional therapist in minutes.
-It will undoubtedly be journey of self-discovery and healing for you, regardless of what your therapist calls him or herself.

 Something you’d like to say about the difference between psychotherapy and counselling?
 Comment below.